Annytomica/Portfolio/README.md

 ## Testing
 ### General Strategy
 The site was deployed very early on github pages, when just the basic structure of each page plus the nav bar were ready.
 This allowed daily assessment of functionality of the deployed site and helped identify any issues quickly so they could be fixed before moving on to new features.
 Gitpod was used as the IDE and the site was run on a server live during development so code could be assessed immediately.
-Chrome Devtools were actively used during gitpod sessions to test responsive features for different screen sizes as they were developed.
-Using this strategy most bugs and functionality issues were identified and resolved quickly, before they became a major issue for the site.
+Chrome Devtools were actively used during gitpod coding sessions to test responsive features for different screen sizes as they were developed.
+Changes to code were pushed multiple times a day.
+Using this strategy most bugs and functionality issues were identified and resolved quickly before they became a major issue for the site.

 ### Devices and Browsers
 #### Web Browsers
 Chrome (primary), Firefox , Edge and Brave

 #### Devices
-- Phones: Pixel4a, iPhone x, Galaxy x
+- Phones: Pixel4a, iPhoneXR, GalaxyS10
-- Tablets: iPad 9.5”, Surface 12”
+- Tablets: iPad 9.5”, Surface Pro 12” (older model)
-- Laptops: Dell Inspirion 13”, MacBook Air 13”, MacBook Pro 17"
+- Laptops: Dell Inspirion 13”, MacBook Air 13”, MacBook Pro 17" (older model)
 - Desktop screens: BenQ PD series 27”

 ### Final Validation